Environment

 All STILL sites have committed to uphold KION’s Group-wide HSE standard and are also developing specific strategies in line with local requirements.
 To support these efforts, a designated HSE officer has been appointed for each national subsidiary.

-A key sustainability target set out in KION’s corporate strategy is to achieve ISO 14001 (environmental management) certification for all sites by 2024.
-All production locations and almost all sales organizations are currently certified in line with the latest environmental standards (ISO 14001, ISO 50001, and/or DIN EN 16247).
-Regular audits provide transparency around the actions taken and lay the groundwork for continually improving sustainability efforts.
+A key sustainability target set out in KION’s corporate strategy is to achieve ISO 14001 (environmental management) certification for all sites.
+All production locations and almost all sales organizations are now certified in line with the latest environmental standards ISO 14001, ISO 50001, and/or DIN EN 16247.
+Regular audits provide transparency around the actions taken and lay the groundwork for continually improving sustainability performance.
 All relevant energy and environmental management data is also recorded as part of the established HSE management system, thereby supporting effective sustainability management across STILL.

 Energy Management